Are You Always Tired? Do You Wake Up with Headaches? Resolve jaw pain with TMJ treatment and Dr. George Evans.

 - Bruxism/teeth grinding

-If you are experiencing jaw pain, seek TMJ treatment immediately with Dr. Evans.
+If you are experiencing jaw pain, seek TMJ treatment immediately with Dr. George Evans Sr., Dr. Kira Evans, Dr. George Evans Jr., or Dr. Nathaniel Fogel.
 After a thorough evaluation, he will be able to tell you if you have TMJ disorder and what course of treatment is best for your condition.
 He can help you identify factors in your life that may be contributing to bruxism, or the habit of teeth grinding, which is frequently a cause of TMJ disorder.
 TMJ disorder symptoms often go away on their own after a period of rest or taking an over-the-counter anti-inflammatory.
 However, there are numerous ways to resolve your TMJ disorder, including a safe and easy procedure called an occlusal adjustment.

 Sometimes we engage in teeth grinding because our teeth do not meet together properly.
 One side might “hit” harder when we bring our teeth together.
 When the balance is off, an unnatural force is exerted upon one small area.
 The imbalance wears down tooth structure and the force on the jaw inflames the muscles surrounding the TMJ, causing pain and inflammation.
 An occlusal adjustment, which involves reducing some of the tooth structure to even out the bite, normalizes the pressure placed on the teeth and restores balance to the jaw muscles.